 I’m linking this recipe to the new blog carnival event, Gluten-Free Recipe Fix, that I’m co-hosting with two of my blogger friends, Cassidy of Cassidy’s Craveable Creations and the event’s founder Linda of Gluten-Free Homemaker.
 The event kicks off with the Back to School and Fall Recipes edition here.
 I hope you’ll check it out!

-Classic Zucchini Bread (Gluten Free, Dairy Free)
+Classic Gluten-Free Zucchini Bread